jetbrains-academy/scala-tutorial/Polymorphic Types/Polymorphic Types/task.md

         …
       }

-Type parameters are written in square brackets, e.g. `[A]`.
+Type parameters are written in square brackets, e.g., `[A]`.

 ## Generic Functions

 Like classes, functions can have type parameters.

-For instance, here is a function that creates a set consisting of a single element.
+For instance, here is a function that creates a set consisting of a single element:

       def singleton[A](elem: A) = new NonEmpty[A](elem, new Empty[A], new Empty[A])